-The Sports & Entertainment Marketing course develops student understanding of the sport/event industries, their impact on local communities, and products.
+In the Sports & Entertainment Marketing part of the course, students will learn about the sport and entertainment industries, and their impact on local communities, and products.
 In addition, instruction includes distribution systems and strategies, pricing considerations, marketing-information management, selling, product-service management, and promotion.
-Students acquire an understanding and appreciation of the need for planning.
-Throughout the course, students are presented problem-solving situations for which they must apply academic and critical thinking skills.
+Students acquire an understanding and appreciation of the need for planning and problem solving current issues in the sport and entertainment markets.
 Potential marketing events such as students attending a DECA Marketing Career Day with the 76ers in November or working with sports organizations such as the Hershey Bears or other will be part or completing the course.